Your guide to car subscription services, including insurance details, helpful tips, and more.

 Fair car insurance

 Insurance is not automatically rolled into your monthly payment.
 However, the company does offer “Fair insurance” in some states, which covers the basic minimum liability requirements for your state.
-If you opt for insurance through a third-party, Fair requires you carry full coverage (comprehensiveandcollision).
+If you opt for insurance through a third-party, Fair requires you to carry full coverage (comprehensiveandcollision).

 Mobiliti is a flexible option for drivers, offering contracts as short as one month.
 Every month you get the option to exchange your vehicle.
 The company works closely with dealerships to provide vehicles.
 The minimum subscription is one month and can stretch beyond 12 months.